How Did Vladimir Putin Rig U.S. Election For Donald Trump? A New Report Has Some Answers

 The Donald Trump Russia Connection: 5 Facts You Should Know About Candidate’s Possible Ties To Putin

-[Featured Images By Chip Somodevilla, Ma Ping/Getty Images]
+[Featured Images by Chip Somodevilla, Ma Ping/Getty Images]